hwdeboer1977/AI-projects/README.md

 # AI Projects Monorepo

 This repository contains multiple AI-related applications combined into a single monorepo.
-Each project keeps its own folder, dependencies, and structure.
-Some projects run natively on Windows, others inside WSL (Ubuntu).

-This monorepo supports:

-- A unified workspace
-- Shared tooling
-- Centralized version control
-- Easy expansion with new AI automation projects
+Each project is self-contained but shares tooling and conventions where possible.

 ---